 Now may be a good time to consider whether you’d want to offer a paid vaccination leave to your staff?

 What are other provinces doing?

-As of March 18, 2021, only Saskatchewan has established a paid vaccination leave for workers by amending its Occupational Health and Safety Regulations, 2020.
+Saskatchewan was the first province to establish a paid vaccination leave for workers by amending its Occupational Health and Safety Regulations, 2020 on March 18, 2021.

 This new leave is entitled the “Special Vaccination Leave” and ensures employees:

 - are entitled to three consecutive hours leave during work hours to receive a COVID-19 vaccination